eldronzhou/SDPR/README.md

 SDPR (Summary statistics based Dirichelt Process Regression) is a method to compute polygenic risk score (PRS) from summary statistics.
 It is the extension of Dirichlet Process Regression ([DPR](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5587666/pdf/41467_2017_Article_470.pdf)) to the use of summary statistics.
 More details can be found in the preprint.

 # Installation

+Currently we have only tested SDPR on linux x86_64 as SDPR explictly uses SSE instruction.
+We are checking whether SDPR works for other operating systems and architecture.

-We currently test SDPR on linux x86_64.
-We will check whether the current version works for Mac soon.
-There are two ways to install SDPR.
+There are two ways to install SDPR, assuming you are working on linux x86_64.

 1. download the [precompiled binary](https://github.com/eldronzhou/SDPR/blob/main/bin/SDPR).
 If you plan to run SDPR on a linux system with a modern intel processor, this version probably works well.

 2. compiling from the source.
+You need g++ (tested under version 4.8.5), GSL (2.60) and MKL library.

 ```
 git clone https://github.com/eldronzhou/SDPR.git